cityuseattle/cityuseattle.github.io/docs/database/sqlserver-mac.md

 You can choose anywhere to store a docker-compose file.
 For example, Go to terminal in MAC and then run below commands:
-1. mkdir sqlserver   --- this creates sqlserver folder
+1. **mkdir sqlserver**   --- this creates sqlserver folder
-2. nano docker-compose.yml  .This command opens the docker-compose.yml copy the code from Create docker-compose.yml which is located below.
+2. **nano docker-compose.ym**l  .This command opens the docker-compose.yml copy the code from Create docker-compose.yml which is located below.
 3. Saving the docker-compose.yml
     To save the file, press Control-O.
     At the filename prompt, press Enter.